Federated Domain Generalization: A Survey: Acknowledgment

 His research interests include cloud computing and future Internet.
 Prof. Wang has received several best paper awards. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography} [{ }] {Rongfei Zeng} is the Associate Professor of Software College at Northeastern University.
 He received his Ph.D. degree in Computer Science and Technology from Tsinghua University with honor in 2012.
 He has published several papers in top journals and conferences such as IEEE Transactions on Parallel and Distributed Systems (TPDS), Elsevier Computer Networks, IEEE ICDCS.

 His research interests include network security and privacy, machine learning and its security, and industrial networks and IoT. \end{IEEEbiography} -2\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }] {Praveen Kumar Donta (SM'22)}~is a Postdoctoral researcher in the Distributed Systems Group, TU Wien, Austria.
 He received his Ph.D. from the Department of Computer Science and Engineering in Indian Institute of Technology (Indian School of Mines), Dhanbad, India.
 He was a visiting Ph.D. student at the University of Tartu, Estonia.
 He received his Masters and Bachelor of Technology from JNTU Anantapur, India in 2014, and 2012.
-He is serving as Editorial board member for several journals including Measurement, Measurement: Sensors, Computer Communications, Elsevier, and PLOS ONE.
+He is serving as Editorial board member for several journals including Measurement, Measurement: Sensors, Computer Communications, Elsevier, Computing Springer, and PLOS ONE.
 His current research on Learning-driven distributed computing continuum systems, Edge Intelligence, and Intelligent data protocols. \end{IEEEbiography} -2\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }] {Ilir Murturi} (Member, IEEE) is a Postdoctoral Researcher in the Distributed Systems Group, TU Wien, Austria.
-He received a Ph.D. in the Distributed Systems Group, Technische Universität Wien (TU Wien), Vienna, Austria, and an MSc in Computer Engineering from the Faculty of Electrical and Computer Engineering, University of Prishtina, Prishtina, Kosova.
+He received a Ph.D. in the Distributed Systems Group, Technische Universität Wien (TU Wien), Vienna, Austria, and an MSc in Computer Engineering from the University of Prishtina, Prishtina, Kosova.
 He is a member of IEEE and a reviewer for several journals and conferences.
 His current research interests include the Internet of Things, Distributed Computing Continuum Systems, EdgeAI, and privacy in distributed, self-adaptive and cyber-physical systems. \end{IEEEbiography} -2\baselineskip plus -1fil

 \begin{IEEEbiography} [{ }] {Min Huang} (Member, IEEE) received the B.S. degree in automatic instrument, the M.S. degree in systems engineering, and the Ph.D. degree in control theory from Northeastern University, Shenyang, China, in 1990, 1993, and 1999, respectively.
 She is currently a Professor with the College of Information Science and Engineering, Northeastern University.
 She has published more than 100 journal articles, books, and refereed conference papers.
 Her research interests include modeling and optimization for logistics and supply chain system. \end{IEEEbiography} -2\baselineskip plus -1fil